Sports and Scores header

 Kirk Minihane wants to sit down with both sports editors at the major newspapers in Boston.
 Only Boston Herald sports editor Sean Leahy took Kirk up on the invitation to join the show.
 What you will hear is a great conversation between two people who are very interested in the newspaper business and how that business has changed over the years and what the future holds for newspapers.
 Kirk and Sean talk about the ongoing and longstanding rivalry between the Herald and Globe.

-Uncle Buck, George from S**t Pats Fans Say, and Jerry Thornton talk about the Patriots history in the AFC Championship game, the big wins, the bad losses, and what it will take for the Pats to win another AFC Championship game.

-Ken Laird and Chris Curtis wrap up the K&C week after a Friday show with Kirk, Mut and Ben Volin in studio.
+Ken Laird and Chris Curtis record an 'unplugged' edition of the Real K&C - sans the normal audio accompaniments - due to time constraints as they recap a Reim-job Wednesday.

-Ken Laird and Chris Curtis recap the Thursday K&C show featuring Jon Meterparel back in the saddle.
+Ken Laird and Chris Curtis recap a Trenni Wednesday on the K&C show

-Hour 4.
-Bill Belichick holds his Friday press conference while Mut and Kirk try and play a game.
-Mut has a big announcement.
-Gerry calls in from the Inauguration on his crystal-clear cell phone.More from this show

-Hour 1.
-Gerry is going to Trump's Inauguration.
-Robert Kraft is still not happy with the NFL.More from this show
+Rob Bradford is joined by Red Sox pitcher Rick Porcello to discuss life from the moment when he learned he was the American League Cy Young Award winner until the days just before spring training.
+Porcello explains how things have changed for him over the past few months, while offering his thoughts on Kate Upton's controversial tweets following the Cy Young announcement, and the actual voting process.

+Tom Brady joins the show the morning after winning the AFC championship for the seventh time.
+Brady talks about the upcoming Super Bowl and his call to President Donald Trump.More from this show